simonemberton/Introduction_to_Creative_Coding/session_01/README.md

 Where do you need to put this createCanvas function?

+What do the values 800 and 600 relate to?

+FYI if you don't define this exlicitly, a default canvas will be made with size 100 x 100

 #### Setting background

 The other thing we need to do is set the background colour.
 Try putting this in the ``` setup() ``` function